 \subsection{Simulation Setup}

 To efficiently process the graphs and simulate the constellation, we implement our algorithms and simulations in a data-oriented programming paradigm.
-The constellation data is organized into contiguous data arrays and is processed in just-in-time (JIT) compiled procedures using Python Numba \cite{lam2015numba} for high computing efficiency.
+The constellation data is organized into contiguous data arrays and is processed in just-in-time (JIT) compiled procedures using Numba for Python \cite{lam2015numba} for high computational efficiency.
 Linear programming is solved using the HiGHS solver \cite{huangfu2018parallelizing}.
 The simulations run on a workstation with an Intel Core Ultra 9 285K (24 cores) and 32 GB of memory.